 - 1. If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
 Otherwise, do not attempt to extinguish the fire.
 Shut the door and leave it closed.
 Place the orange "fire" tag on the door to signify the 'fire room'.
 Orange "fire" tags are located in every fire extinguisher cabinet. - 2.
 Report fire to the person in charge.
-Go to your assembly point. - 3.
-Mark the doors with a red magnet indicating that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door.
+Go to your assembly point.

-4. Order of the above steps is somewhat flexible.
+- 3. Mark the door knobs with an orange door knob tag indicating that the room has been evacuated. - 4.
+Order of the above steps is somewhat flexible.
 However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities.